i-dubits/hierarchical_segmentation/README.md

 # Hierarchical Semantic Segmentation on Pascal-Part

-This repository contains a hierarchical semantic segmentation pipeline for a prepared Pascal-Part subset with RGB images in `JPEGImages/` and segmentation masks in `gt_masks/*.npy`.
+This repository contains a hierarchical semantic segmentation pipeline for a prepared Pascal-Part subset with RGB images

+This is the result of both Codex and hierarchical segmentation approaches testing.

 TODO:
  - add access to MLFlow logs